Panda88CO/udi-TeslaPowerWall/README.md

 ### Installation instructions
 Make sure that you have a `zip` executable on the system, install using your OS package manager if necessarily.
 You can install NodeServer from the Polyglot store or manually running

+If installing on POLISY and installation fails, single click reset button to upgrade all packages to latest version.
+This will usually solve installation problems
 ```
 cd ~/.polyglot/nodeservers
 git clone https://github.com/Panda88CO/udi-TeslaPowerWall.git udi-TeslaPOwerWall